AdnanJeilani/Sentiment-Analyzer/README.md

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:

-You have installed Python on your local machine \n
+You have installed Python on your local machine /n
 You have installed the following libraries: pandas matplotlib